Math support for HTML outputs in Sphinx

 jsmath_path

 The path to the JavaScript file to include in the HTML files in order to load JSMath.
-There is no default.

 The path can be absolute or relative; if it is relative, it is relative to the _static directory of the built docs.